-The source of wastewater produced and deposited into a sanitary sewer system is invariably a potable water source from a domestic water provider.
+The source of wastewater produced and discharged into a sanitary sewer system is invariably a potable water source from a domestic water provider.
 Hence, it is possible to compare volumetric water use in a particular basin to wastewater delivered from that basin via the sewer system to determine if additional flows must be present from other sources such as BI.

-This method of determining BI relies on three important assumptions: 1) potable water use is metered at each point of use and is reliable and accurate; 2) the only source of wastewater generation is from a metered potable water distribution system (i.e. no water wells or other unaccounted sources of water); and 3) the percentage of indoor water use (i.e. percent of water returned to the sewer as wastewater) can be reasonably estimated.
+This method of determining BI relies on three important assumptions: 1) potable water use is metered at each point of use and is reliable and accurate; 2) the only source of wastewater generation is from a metered potable water distribution system (i.e. no water wells or other un-accounted sources of water); and 3) the percentage of indoor water use (i.e. percent of water returned to the sewer as wastewater) can be reasonably estimated.
 Unfortunately, the last assumption regarding percentage of potable water returned to the sewer as wastewater varies widely in literature, from 40% to 85% (ASCE, 1982; Viessman & Hammer, 1985; Metcalf & Eddy, 1991).
 Data from two large cities proximate to the OCSD system in Southern California, Los Angeles and Santa Monica, reported potable water to sewage conversions of 47% and 69%, respectively (ASCE, 1982).
 Metcalf & Eddy reports that values from 60% to 85% can be expected in residential areas, with the lower values representing semi-arid regions of the southwestern U.S (Metcalf & Eddy, 1991).

-Water use data were collected from the highest and lowest BI-producing basins of the three case study test basins discussed above, OC226A and OC185, respectively.
+Monthly water use data were collected from the highest and lowest BI-producing basins of the three case study test basins discussed above, OC226A and OC185, respectively.
+Water use data were collected for the period during which the chemical verification testing was conducted.
+Care was taken to exclude metered external uses including City sprinklers and fire hydrants.
+No known three-shift industrial operations exist in these basins.
 Complete water use data were not available for end-users in test basin OC134 due to non-existent or incomplete records from the four various size water agencies serving this basin area.
-The average daily water use data for the two evaluated basins were compared to the average daily wastewater flows measured in the sewer from each of the basins.
+The average daily water use rates for the two evaluated basins were computed from the monthly data and compared to the average daily wastewater flows measured in the sewer from each of the basins.
 The water used vs. wastewater generated is summarized in Table 1.
 Assuming a water-to-wastewater conversion factor of 60% (i.e. the low end of the Metcalf & Eddy estimate), the theoretical contribution from BI sources was determined and listed in Table 1 and compared to BI based on the chemical verification analyses from above.

+Average Water Use Metered Difference BI from

-Average Daily Water Use Water Use To Sewer Metered Sewer ADF Difference as BI BI from Chemical Basin (mgd) (mgd) (mgd) (mgd) BI Verification OC226A 0.353 0.212 0.550 0.338 62% 52% OC185 0.507 0.304 0.350 0.046 13% 13%
+Daily Water Use To Sewer Sewer ADF as BI Chemical

+Basin (mgd) (mgd) (mgd) (mgd) BI Verification

+OC226A 0.353 0.212 0.550 0.338 62% 52%

+OC185 0.507 0.304 0.350 0.046 13% 13%

-Table 1 - Summary of Water Use and BI Estimates in Two Case Study Basins
+Table 1 - Summary of Water Use and BI Estimates in Two Case Study Basins.